Codemon72/HCS_LearnManagementSystem/README.md

 # Project for Hamburg Coding School: Learning Management System

 In this Repo I am working on an App to fill and manage a database for courses, students and teachers for [Hamburg Coding School](https://hamburgcodingschool.com/).
-I started using a basic [tutorial from Brad Traversy](https://www.youtube.com/watch?v=bOHysWYMZM0&list=PLillGF-RfqbZyLc9sMQ72_u3FW9fVxo1p), changed it up and am adding now lots of functionality.
+I started using a basic [tutorial from Brad Traversy](https://www.youtube.com/watch?v=bOHysWYMZM0&list=PLillGF-RfqbZyLc9sMQ72_u3FW9fVxo1p).
+After modifications I am expanding its functionality.

 ## Tech Stack
 - local Database with MariaDB